The University follows the procedure adopted by the State Building Commission in 2002.

 Key/Access Requests forms are submitted electronically in ARCHIBUS.

-The ARCHIBUS access request process provides the Lock Shop easier request tracking, card access and physical key assignment & processing and automated system email notifications to customers.
+The ARCHIBUS access request process provides the Lock Shop easier request tracking, card access and physical key assignment & processing in addition to automated system email notifications to customers.

 Please contact the Lock Shop at 704-687-0589 or 704-687-0588 for any questions about keys and card access.